hidecode221b/xps-excel-macro/README.md

 Ctrl+Q is a powerful code for XPS data analysis based on the Microsoft Excel VBA and solver function.
 Ctrl+Q has useful functions for energy and intensity calibration, spectral normalisation, peak identification, spectral comparison, background subtraction, peak fitting, and export the summary of fitting results.
 The code has been developed at the BL3.2Ua in the Siam Photon Laboratory, and optimised for ascii text data from the LabVIEW-based DAQ software.
 However, any data formatted in the Excel can be analysed by using the code.
 Various peak shape can be used in the fitting with a number of background functions.
 The SR-based XPS can vary the photon energy to increase the spectral intensity in a way that the photoionisation cross section increases as the photon energy decreases.
 The Excel XPS package includes the core level binding energy, chemical shifts for main peaks, and atomic sensitivity factor for each level based on the XPS standard reference used with AlKa anode.
 The photon energy dependent atomic sensitivity factor is calculated with photoionisation cross section, which also includes in the package.
 Auger electron energies are listed from the XPS AlKa spectral database to identify the Auger peaks.
 These database are used for XAS analysis in the soft x-ray energy range as well.

 ##Installation
 The code is based on the VBA, and installed in the VBE as a Personal Workbook Macro with shortcut key assignment.
 Solver function also needs to be installed in Excel as a default add-in and registered in the VBE for curve fit procedure.

 ##Data loading
 Any data opened in the Excel spreadsheet can be analysed in the code.
 The energy and intensity data in the spreadsheet are prepared in the two columns started from A2 and B2 with “KE/eV” at A1 cell if the kinetic energy is used as x axis.
+"BE/eV" represents for binding energy, "PE/eV" photon energy, and so on.

 ##Energy and intensity calibrations
 Standard sample data is used to calibrate the peak energy or normalisation factor.
 The code has a function to compare the data processed, so the you can easily identify the calibration factors.
 The package also provides the standard element binding energy and sensitivity data to calibrate the energy.